chembl/FPSim2/README.md

 ### Requirements

-FPSim is heavily coupled to RDKit.
+FPSim2 is heavily coupled to RDKit.
 As the easiest way to install it is using conda environments, the use of conda is highly recommended.

 * RDKit (install it via conda using rdkit or conda-forge channels)
     - conda install -c conda-forge rdkit